Bayesian Psychiatry and the Social Focus of Delusions. (with Marcella Montagnese) (download here)

 From Symbols to Icons: The Return of Resemblance in the Cognitive Neuroscience Revolution (co-authored with Lincoln Colling).
 Synthese. (published)

-Andy Clark, “Surfing Uncertainty” (Phenomenology and the Cognitive Sciences)
+Andy Clark, “Surfing Uncertainty”.
+Phenomenology and the Cognitive Sciences. (final draft)

 Hierarchical Bayesian Models of Delusion (Blog Post at Imperfect Cognitions)

 Doctoral Thesis: ‘The Mind as a Predictive Modelling Engine: Generative Models, Structural Similarity, and Mental Representation’